AlexanderLubbers/Calculator_Application/README.md

 # How You Can Contribute
 if you really want to contribute to this project, then you should fork this repo, make the addition or change that you want and then make a pull request so that I can review and approve you changes

+# Known problems
+1. The dark mode feature does not work